davenverse/shellfish/docs/introduction/index.md

 ## Weird `>>` and `>>=` methods, what are these?

-While reading the documentation of this library, you may come across some strange like `>>`, don't worry, this is convenience syntax sugar for some fairly common methods!
+While reading the documentation of this library, you may come across some strange operator like `>>`.
+This is convenient syntax sugar for some fairly common methods!

 You can import them using the syntax package in cats, like this: